cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/basics.rst

 For further information, see `this
 <https://www.baeldung.com/linux/use-command-line-arguments-in-bash-script>`_
-this tutorial for a brief overview of ways to use command-line arguments in a bash script.
+tutorial for a brief overview of ways to use command-line arguments in a bash script.

 **********************
  Monitoring your jobs